 This is an unduplicated count.
 If a student earns more than one undergradaute degree or certificate, only the first earned award is counted in the completion and the average time to award.
 This award may not be in the program declared during their freshmen year.

-If a student in his/her first semester declared an Associate's degree program and earns an certificate of achievement, that students is not counted in the completed group.
-However, if the same student later earns an Associate's degree and the degree is the same as the initial degree declared, the student will be counted as completed in the declared program otherwise, it will be counted as completed ‘not in the cohort’.
+If a student declared an Associates degree program in first semester and earns an certificate of achievement, that students is not counted in the completed group.
+However, if the same student later earns an Associates degree and the degree is the same as the initial degree declared, the student will be counted as completed in the declared program.
+Otherwise, it will be counted as completed 'not in the cohort'.
 The time to degree will be counted in the appropriate group.